 No doubt, there are many treatment methods for both Eczema and Dermatitis that sufferers have tried.
-Manuka Honey Ointment could be the perfect solution to your discomfort.
+Manuka Honey Concentrated Ointment could be the perfect solution to your discomfort.
 Research tells us that these natural alternatives can avoid exposing ourselves or your child to unnecessary chemicals found in many eczema and dermatitis treatments.

 In our range of Manuka Honey Ointment, we suggest using our Therapeutic Skin Cream after every shower, bath or swimming.
 This will put moisture back into your skin and the Manuka Ointment will soak in very quickly to start to repair.
-Our Manuka Ointment also protects your skin.
-Manuka Ointment naturally offers some sun protection but sunscreen is still advised to be applied if you are going outdoors.
+Our Manuka Power Ointment also protects your skin.
+Manuka Power Ointment naturally offers some sun protection but sunscreen is still advised to be applied if you are going outdoors.

 Eczema is a general term encompassing various inflamed skin conditions.
 One of the most common forms is Atopic Eczema or Atopic Dermatitis.
 It is a chronic, non-infectious, inflammatory skin condition usually causing itching and sometimes accompanied by crusting, scaling or blisters.
 It is very common and affects nearly a third of Australians during some stage of their life.

 |Other symptoms include overall dryness of the skin, redness and inflammation.
 Constant scratching can also cause the skin to split, leaving it prone to infection.
 Fortunately, many children find the disease clears and disappears with age.|

 For those seeking treatment for more serious conditions, we suggest a more powerful Manuka Honey, and, if your eczema or dermatitis is very bad, try Manuka Power Concentrated Ointment.
 This product is 30% Manuka Honey, so it is very concentrated and can be used in conjunction with the Therapeutic Skin Cream.